-In accordance with the definition of forest indicated in Chapter 1, 1,1,1,, Japan determines spacial assessment unit used for determining the area of the units of land under Article 3.3 as 0.3 [ha].
+In accordance with the definition of forest indicated in Chapter 1, section 1.1.1., Japan determines spacial assessment unit used for determining the area of the units of land under Article 3.3 as 0.3 [ha].

-- 2.2.
-Methodology used to develop the land transition matrix in table NIR2 - 2.2.1.
-Afforestation/Reforestation and Deforestation
+2.2.
+Methodology used to develop the land transition matrix in table NIR2

+2.2.1.
+Overview of the procedures to estimate emissions and removals